Natural Remedies for the Common Cough

 Herbal Cough Suppressants

 For cough suppressants, use ginger or anise seed.
-Ginger also contains sesquiterpenes which fight rhinovirus (the most common cold virus).
+Ginger also contains sesquiterpenes which fight rhinovirus (the most common cold virus) and other flu-fighting compounds.
 Anise seed: Add 1-2 teaspoons of crushed anise seed to 1 cup of boiling water, remove from heat, let steep, and strain after cooling.
 Take at night as this tea acts as a cough suppressant.

 A little honey mix with fresh lemon often helps to subdue coughing.
 Garlic and onions contain anti-viral and other phytochemicals that help the body to clear out mucus.
 The World Health Organization recommends onions for coughs, colds, bronchitis, and bronchial spasms.
 Cruciferous vegetables, tomatoes, and avocados are rich in the phytochemical glutathione.
 This compound help to fight virus, including the flu viruses.